-call psb_scatter (glob_x, loc_x, desc_a, info, root, iglobx, jglobx, ilocx, jlocx, k)
+call psb_scatter (glob_x, loc_x, desc_a, info, root)

-call psb_scatter (glob_x, loc_x, desc_a, info, root, iglobx, ilocx)
+call psb_scatter (glob_x, loc_x, desc_a, info, root)

-- glob_x The array that must be scattered into local pieces.
-Scope: global Type: required Specified as: a rank one or two array. - desc_a contains data structures for communications.
-Scope: local Type: required Specified as: a structured data of type psb_desc_type. - root The process that holds the global copy.
+glob_x The array that must be scattered into local pieces.
+Scope: global Type: required Intent: in.
+Specified as: a rank one or two array.

+desc_a contains data structures for communications.

+Scope: local

+Type: required

+Intent: in.

+Specified as: a structured data of type psb_desc_type.

+root The process that holds the global copy.
 If root = -1 all the processes have a copy of the global vector.
-Scope: global Type: optional Specified as: an integer variable $-1 \le ix \le np - 1$, default -1.
+Scope: global Type: optional Intent: in.
+Specified as: an integer variable $-1 \le root \le np - 1$, default -1.